 Individuals with a Business Degree will generally already have two accounting principles courses (or six hours of accounting credit).
 Coupled with eight of the online courses offered by the department, the Tennessee State Board requirement of 30 hours of accounting (to sit for the CPA exam) can be satisfied.

-Note that in addition to our core undergraduate accounting courses, the Accounting Department also offers four online accounting course in TTU's online MBA program.
-An MBA with an accounting concentration is an excellent way to earn hours required to sity for the CPA examination while earning an advanced degree at the same time.
+Note that in addition to our core undergraduate accounting courses, the Accounting Department also offers four online accounting courses in TTU's online MBA Accounting Concentration.
+An MBA with an Accounting Concentration is an excellent way to earn the hours required to sit for the Uniform CPA Exam while earning an advanced degree at the same time.